ewoks-kit/ewoks/doc/howtoguides/inspect_workflows.rst

     ewoks execute example.json -pt SumTask:delay=99

-Before executing the workflow, you can verify that your arguments are applied as intended using `ewoks show` with the same arguments:
+Before executing the :term:`workflow`, you can verify that your arguments are applied as intended using `ewoks show` with the same arguments:

 .. code-block:: bash